A game of laser tag just might be the most fun you’ll have all year. Learn the rules of this exciting adventure, and bring on the healthy competition!

 - It’s Safe – Games like football and paintballing can provide a high-intensity workout, but they can be pretty tough on your body.
 In contrast, getting hit with a laser is a pretty painless process.

 - You Can Play It Outside while Social Distancing– While indoor arenas probably offer plenty of room for social distancing, with equipment, you can easily get a group together for an outdoor game.
 If you want a fun twist on the classic game, play Capture the Flag with the lasers.

 - It’s Great Exercise – From squatting and running to chasing other opponents, there’s no way they won’t break a sweat!

-- It’s Involves Teamwork – Working with others towards a common goal will help kids learn about being a team player.
+- It Involves Teamwork – Working with others towards a common goal will help kids learn about being team players.
 As each player learns to work with their team members to win, they’ll begin looking out for each other as a team.

 Whether you’re playing in an arena or outdoor laser tag, it’s a great way to get out and get moving!
 You might even want to include some friendly competition for your next family game night or reunion.
 Have you played it, yet?
 Whatever your skillset or age, the whole family can enjoy this exciting, interactive sport!